scallops and asparagus stir fry

 Scallops, asparagus and baby aubergine chunks stir fried one after the other, coated in spicy sweet sauce – it’s important to cook the ingredients separately but you use just one pan.

-This came about by accident – those are the dishes and recipes I like the best.
-It’s a bit of a fussy dish because you need to fry all the ingredients separately, but trust me – if you bung everything to the wok at once, the aubergine will be raw, the asparagus tough and the scallops rubbery.
+This scallops recipe came about by accident and those are the dishes and recipes I like the best.
+It’s a bit of a fussy dish because you need to stir fry all the ingredients separately, but trust me – if you bung everything to the wok at once, the aubergine will be raw, the asparagus tough and the scallops rubbery.
 This works perfectly because every element is cooked to its best.

-And the scallops used here should be the smaller, cheaper queen variety, preferably the frozen ones actually.
+The scallops used here should be the smaller, cheaper queen variety, preferably the frozen ones actually.
 This isn’t a dish to savour each plump, horribly expensive mollusc seared in pure butter and presented on a half shell.
-This is a stir fry – and I’m not going to argue which is a better dish.
+This is an easy stir fry – and I’m not going to argue which is a better dish.
 You just need a different option sometimes.

-Seasonal note: if asparagus are out of season, use green beans or tenderstem broccoli, sliced thinly lengthwise.
+Seasonal note: when asparagus are out of season, you can use green beans or tenderstem broccoli, sliced thinly lengthwise.

 - For the sauce: